bandithxi/GameEnginePipeline/README.md

 # GameEnginePipeline
 This is a repository containing my Unity and Orge code for game development class.

-There are various python scripts and a webpage source contain here.
-Due to space limitation of Git Hub game assets will not be pushed but each submission will either be self explaintory or contain correct asset type within its read me so that the project may be executed.
+There are various python scripts and a webpage source here.
+All scripts are assumed to be working.
+However, some projects may require asset file paths to be changed.

+All projects were either written by myself or using my professor's starter code as a project constraint.
+Will be labeled as such.